 Start with Why

-In the classic marketing days this used to be called a vision or mission, but now many marketing experts coin the Simon Sinek phrase about finding your why – In his famous TED talk he talks about companies like Apple, who moved away from talking about technology such as computers or phones and started to sell a vision for their brand that customers or consumers would like to attach themselves to.
+In the classic marketing days, this used to be called a vision or mission, but you often hear people talking about Simon Sinek who talks about finding your why – In his famous TED talk he uses the example about companies like Apple, which moved away from selling their technology such as computers or phones and started to sell a vision for their brand that customers or consumers would like to attach themselves to.
 For your own small business, have a think about why a client might buy from you, how will they feel after they have used your product or service and what will they now be able to do as a result?

 Think of your ideal customer

-This is a classic business planning exercise and can be just as appropriate to do either at a marketing or content level if you have been writing content already.
+A classic business planning exercise which can be just as appropriate to do either at a marketing or content level if you have been writing content already.
 Include your competitors in your analysis and map out Strengths (content that has performed well), Weaknesses (perhaps competitors put it better, or not much interaction with your content), Opportunities (topics or ideas, perhaps key events that are coming up) and Threats (maybe lack of time, other priorities, confidence/mindset)

 On the topic of key events, there are loads of fab content planners out there that can be downloaded with key awareness dates and events and you will also have your own specific business ones.
-I love finding out about other seasonal # from Faye Morgan at 356 Day Social and Kerry at Aim High Social on Instagram as there are usually some different ones that might spark a different piece of inspiration.
+Try not to hop on every awareness day going but they can be useful to share ad-hoc posts that are more about you and your passions or interests.

 Educate – Tips to help look after yourself without breaking the bank

 Inspire – Activities that clients might aspire to take part in once they have invested time in themselves